polkadot-js/api/packages/api/README.md

 ## Dynamic by default

-Substrate (upon which Polkadot is built) uses on-chain WASM runtimes, allowing for upgradability.
+Substrate (upon which Plugnet is built) uses on-chain WASM runtimes, allowing for upgradability.
 Each runtime defining the actual chain extrinsics (submitted transactions and block intrinsics) as well as available entries in the chain state.
 Due to this, the API endpoints for queries and transactions are dynamically populated from the running chain.

 Due to this dynamic nature, this API departs from traditional APIs which only has fixed endpoints, driving use by what is available by the runtime.
 As a start, this generic nature has a learning curve, although the provided documentation, examples and linked documentation tries to make that experience as seamless as possible.